dyellin/dyellin.github.io/README.md

 Highly skilled professional with over 20 years experience in video editing, collaborating with top tier directors and producers in high-pressure environments.
 Known for translating creative visions into engaging content and handling diverse projects, both independently and as part of a team.
 Now transitioning to a data analyst role, bringing a strong attention to detail, problem-solving abilities, and ability to adapt to fast-paced, evolving formats.
 Eager to leverage my analytical mindset, technical proficiency, and project management experience to deliver valuable insights, meaningful visualizations, and data-driven decisions.

 ### Education

 #### Boston University
-B.S. in Film Production 2003
+B.S. in Film Production, 2003

+#### Google Data Analytics Certificate
 #### Google Advanced Data Analytics Certificate
-Coursera 2025
+Google, 2025

+#### Learn SQL Basics for Data Science Specialization
 #### Data Visualization with Tableau Specialization
-UC Davis/Coursera 2025
-#### Learn SQL Basics for Data Science Specialization
-UC Davis/Coursera 2025
+UC Davis, 2025
-#### Google Data Analytics Certificate
-Coursera 2025

 ### Skills